-- Attend classes regularly. - Make the most out of his or her educational experience. - Maintain satisfactory grades. - Know and observe the College's rules and regulations governing conduct. - Become informed and express his or her opinion. - Not to discriminate against any other person because of race, age, sex, sexual orientation national origin, or handicap. - Discuss grievances informally with the persons involved before invoking formal grievance action.
+- Attend classes regularly. - Make the most out of his or her educational experience. - Maintain satisfactory grades. - Know and observe the Institute rules and regulations governing conduct. - Become informed and express his or her opinion. - Not to discriminate against any other person because of race, age, sex, sexual orientation, national origin, or handicap. - Discuss grievances informally with the persons involved before invoking formal grievance action.
 Formal grievance action is outlined in the Catalog. - Respect persons and the property of others.

-At all times, all personal property is the sole responsibility of the student, and the College does not assume liability for any loss or damage.
+All personal property is the student's sole responsibility at all times, and the Institute does not assume liability for any loss or damage.
 Clothing and other small items should be marked clearly with the student's name and address.
 Vehicles should always be locked to avoid theft.